Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 AJ’s Seafood and Oyster Bar

-The Boardwalk area is the older part of the business district of Destin Harbor and Harborwalk is the newer, more resort type area.
+The Boardwalk area is the older part of the Destin Harbor business district, and Harborwalk is the newer, more resort-style area.

 Outside deck of the Boathouse Oyster Bar and Red Door Saloon from the water on Destin Harbor